 - Free 7-day trial – for new users, the first 7 days are free, giving you the chance to explore the service before you spend a dime.
 And remember, since Hulu is non-contract, it’s really easy to cancel your subscription if you don’t want to keep it.

 There are many Hulu devices that you can use to watch your favorite shows via this service.
 Some of the more popular options include:

-- Gaming consoles, like the PS3, PS4, Wii and Xbox One
+- Gaming consoles, like the Xbox 360, Xbox One, and Nintendo Switch

 - Computers and laptops (both Mac and PC)

 - Smart TVs from Samsung and LG